Shared context

 • Community partners must rebuild trust with each return to the street.

-Neighbourhood-level outreach, municipal services, and provincial programs do not always share data or workflows, leaving gaps in care.
+Neighbourhood-level outreach, municipal services, and provincial programs do not always have the same information at the same time.

 • Families and neighbours struggle to know who to call for each issue.